jbelldev/https-gitops-tester/README.md

 binary (if installed).

 Once synced, ArgoCD will create the destination namespace and deploy the resources for the sample app to it.

-To finish installation, the image for the Deployment must be created by kickstarting a Build from the BuildConfig.
-This can also be done easily from the
+To finish installation, the image for the Deployment must be created by the initial Build for the BuildConfig; this resource can be watched using `oc wait`:
-commandline:

-    oc start-build -n https-gitops-tester bc/httpd-buildconfig
+    oc wait --for=condition=Complete build/initial-https-builder -n https-gitops-tester

 Once this build completes, the Deployment will finish, and the Route can be queried to be served the site as defined by the [ConfigMap](src/configmap.yaml).

-<a id="org2e0f571"></a>
+<a id="orgaa34586"></a>

 # Uninstalling